-When tackling their crime assignments, my students quickly realized that crime stories weren’t limited to covering homicides or other violent crime.
+When tackling their crime assignments, my students quickly realized that crime stories weren’t limited to covering homicides or other violence.
 Often, a great story is about the first responders themselves.
 This student leveraged a relative’s connection into securing interviews with longtime firefighters.

 By Marissa Perry

-SAN RAMON – Individuals who risk their lives in the line of duty are commonly known to the public as heroes.
-To be sure, the firemen and women of the East County and surrounding neighborhoods do not consider themselves heroes but everyday citizens.
+SAN RAMON – Individuals who are in the line of duty are commonly known to the public as heroes.
+To be sure, the firemen and women of the East County and surrounding neighborhoods do not consider themselves heroes but rather, everyday citizens.
 They see themselves the same as they do the dentist next to them at the supermarket.
 The only difference is, they put their lives on the line to keep their communities safe.

 Typically, firefighters work 48-hour shifts.

-“Usually after we receive this information from the rollover crew, we all check our equipment and make sure that it is ready for a call,” Taylor says.
+“Usually after we receive this information, we all check our equipment and make sure that it is ready for a call,” Taylor says.
 “Our captain checks the schedule for our next 48 hours.
 This can include maintenance, training, building inspections, cooking and even studying for promotional exams.
 It can take several days to complete simple tasks such as these, due to interruptions.
 Our calls can range from an elderly person and placing them back into bed after they have fallen, or a raging fire in the middle of the night.”

 Chris Harder has been a fireman for over 26 years.
 “The line of fire chose me,” he says.
 “I started out as a volunteer firefighter and then from the first call, I realized that this was my dream job.”